Simone3/SoftwareReleasesHelper/README.md

 The **logic layer** contains all classes that orchestrate the business logic.
 In particular, *MainLogic.java* implements the category and project choices and then calls the *ActionDispatcher.java* to run each project actions.
 The Action Dispatcher in turn invokes the implementations of *ActionLogic.java* that execute the action logic.

 The **service layer** is called by the logic layer for specific tasks.
-The *GitService.java* implements all Git business logic, the *JenkinsService.java* all the Jenkins business logic and *MavenService.java* all the Maven business logic.
+The *GitService.java* implements all Git business logic, the *JenkinsService.java* all the Jenkins business logic, the *MavenService.java* all the Maven business logic and the *OperatingSystemService.java* all the operating system business logic.

 The **connector layer** is called by the service layer and has the task of actually connecting to external components.
-The *GitConnector.java* allows to connect to a Git repository (via *JGit*), the *JenkinsConnector.java* allows to connect to a Jenkins server (via REST APIs) and *MavenConnector.java* allows to connect to a Maven project (via *Maven Invoker*).
+The *GitConnector.java* allows to connect to a Git repository (via *JGit*), the *JenkinsConnector.java* to a Jenkins server (via REST APIs), the *MavenConnector.java* to a Maven project (via *Maven Invoker*) and the *OperatingSystemConnector.java* to the OS command line (via Java *Process*).

 Logic and service components all use the *CommandLineInterface.java* for **user input and output**.